 Brazil teems with cultural and natural wonders but it is so vast that in 10 days, you will only be able to explore a small part of it.
 However, with careful planning and prioritizing, you will be able to maximize your time and see some of the major attractions.
 This 10-day suggested itinerary is for those who are short on time, but still want to get a good taste of what Brazil has to offer in 2 weeks or less.

-Things to know before travelling to Brazil:
+Things to know before traveling to Brazil:

 1.Language – The official language of Brazil is Portuguese which is spoken by the majority of population.
 However, it is important to note that the people also use Brazilian Portuguese, a manipulation of the Portuguese language which has its own distinct pronunciation, grammar, and slang.
 Ergo, tourists who speak European Portuguese might have a hard time understanding when the locals speak Brazilian Portuguese.
 Many Brazilians cannot speak English that is why it is recommended to learn a few important phrases before going on your trip.